ErikKarlkvist/FootballTown/Postmortem Report.md

        style="float: left; margin-left: 15px; margin-top: 0px; margin-bottom: 10px; height: 250px;" />
 </div>

-The left screen above displays the latest matches and their scores.
+The left screen below displays the latest matches and their scores.
 This is part of the Games tab, where Upcoming Matches, Latest Matches and Ranks are sub-tabs.
 The Upcoming matches looks like the latest matches, but since they haven't been played yet they do not have scores.
 Clicking on any of these games will open a detailed view of the game where you can read a description of the game, the location and date.
 The middle screen above depicts the ranks that the teams currently has, which is based on the scores the team has accumulated this far.

 The screen to the right is the maps view, where you can see where your position is and where the events positions are.
 The blue markers are event locations, and they use latitude and longitude information stored in the database for location mapping.
 We used Google maps for this since it is free and highly documented.